FS > M.A.Y.B.E.

 Here are some examples of ideals:

-• I know we can work out our disagreements over time in a productive way, if we can be gentle and respectful.
+• I know people can work out their disagreements over time in a productive way, if they can be gentle, creative, and respectful.

 • If we try to set a reasonably good example, this will often influence the people around us for the better.